Beyond Bayesian Model Averaging over Paths in Probabilistic Programs with Stochastic Support: INFERENCE IN STOCHASTIC SUPPORT PROGRAMS IS BMA

 with $\sum_{k} w_k = 1, w_k \geq 0$.
 This opens the door for considering alternative approaches that avoid the shortfalls of BMA.
 We refer to $w_k \propto Z_k$ as the \emph{BMA weights}; the choice made by all current inference engines.

 At this point, a critical reader might argue that all Bayesian inference in general, and not just the weights in a BMA, is sensitive to model misspecification.
 However, averaging over a finite discrete set of models has been highlighted as a special case in which Bayesian inference can give counter-intuitive results and is especially susceptible to misspecification \citep{yao2018Using,gelman2020Holes,oelrich2020bayesian}.
+Additionally, in most realistic models used in practice we need to estimate the posterior and the local normalization constants.
+As we will show in our experiments in Sec.~\ref{sec:experiments} this can be an additional source of variance leading to sub-optimal predictions.
 This thus motivates treating the SLP weights as explicit parameters that we may wish to set in a non-Bayesian manner, while leaving the local posteriors unchanged.